 ITGA5 (Integrin Subunit Alpha 5) is a Protein Coding gene.
-Diseases associated with ITGA5 include Colon Carcinoma In Situ and Congenital Epulis.
-Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
-GO annotations related to this gene include integrin binding and epidermal growth factor receptor binding.
+Diseases associated with ITGA5 include Intestine Carcinoma In Situ and Colon Carcinoma In Situ.
+Among its related pathways are Cell surface interactions at the vascular wall and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include integrin binding and epidermal growth factor receptor binding.
 An important paralog of this gene is ITGAV.

 UniProtKB/Swiss-Prot for ITGA5 Gene

 Integrin alpha-5/beta-1 (ITGA5:ITGB1) is a receptor for fibronectin and fibrinogen.
 It recognizes the sequence R-G-D in its ligands.
 ITGA5:ITGB1 binds to PLA2G2A via a site (site 2) which is distinct from the classical ligand-binding site (site 1) and this induces integrin conformational changes and enhanced ligand binding to site 1 (PubMed:18635536, PubMed:25398877).
 ITGA5:ITGB1 acts as a receptor for fibrillin-1 (FBN1) and mediates R-G-D-dependent cell adhesion to FBN1 (PubMed:12807887, PubMed:17158881).
 ITGA5:ITGB1 is a receptor for IL1B and binding is essential for IL1B signaling (PubMed:29030430).

 (Microbial infection) Integrin ITGA5:ITGB1 acts as a receptor for Human metapneumovirus.